qur786/goblin-ui/README.md

-# Goblin UI - A React Component Library
+# Goblin UI - An Opinionated React Component Library

-Goblin UI is a lightweight and simple React UI library designed for the React-Tailwind ecosystem.
+Goblin UI is a lightweight and straightforward React UI library tailored for the React-Tailwind ecosystem.
 It is built with React, Vite, TypeScript, and Tailwind CSS to provide a seamless development experience.
-The library is open source, and anyone can use it freely to enhance their React applications.
+This library is designed with a specific philosophy—offering predefined components with minimal customization choices.
+The aim is to streamline development by reducing the decision-making process associated with creating components with varying styles.

+**Opinionated Approach:**
+Goblin UI adopts an opinionated stance, providing a curated set of React components with a deliberate lack of extensive customization options.
+This intentional limitation aims to simplify the development process, preventing users from getting bogged down in endless styling choices.

-**Note:** Anybody using thing library would still need to install React, Vite, Tailwind CSS, if they want to use these tech in their own created components.
-This library provides react components with set of flexibility only.
+**Note:** Users leveraging this library will still need to install React, Vite, and Tailwind CSS separately if they wish to incorporate these technologies into their own custom components.
+Goblin UI offers React components with a predetermined level of flexibility, allowing developers to focus on building without the complexities of extensive styling decisions.

 ## Features